bronson/vim-update-bundles/README.md

     $ ./vim-update-bundles --help

-If you're not already using Vim, vim-update-bundles will set up a typical vim environment.
+If you're not already using Vim, vim-update-bundles will install Pathogen and set everything up for you.
-Edit your ~/.vimrc and run vim-update-bundles whenever you want changes to take effect.

-vim-update-bundles will use ~/.dotfiles if it exists; so, it works seamlessly with <http://github.com/ryanb/dotfiles> and friends.
+It will also use ~/.dotfiles if it exists.
+It should work seamlessly with <http://github.com/ryanb/dotfiles> and friends.
 It also supports Git submodules (see the configuration section below).